pethlav/angular_homework/README.md

 ## Tasks

-There are some things that would be great to do, sorted by complexity:
+Here's a list of things that would be great to do.

-- find & fix bug on upvote
 - sort lunch list by number of upvotes
+- find & fix nasty upvote bug
 - disallow to add lunch place that's already there (with the same name)
 - add button which will reset all upvotes to zero
 - add an icon/button to remove a particular lunch place